 When there are multiple possible methods to access a site, add these methods as separate individual connections.
-In the image, there are two connections.
-A connection with a Local address (192...), and another one with a dyndns address.
+A connection can have 2 addresses, a Local address (192...), and also with a dyndns address.

 These both direct the client to the same site.
-The 192... address is accessible only via the LAN, and the dnydns gives access from outside of the LAN (over the internet, for instance).
+The 192... address is accessible only via the LAN, and the dyndns gives access from outside of the LAN (over the internet, for instance).